 The legal world is full of odd acronyms and terms, and it’s important to have some understanding of these terms in case you find yourself involved in any legal dispute.
 One of the most common terms you’ll encounter in legal proceedings is “tort.”
+If you are injured due to the actions or negligence of another individual or a company, speak with the personal injury attorneys at Rosenberg & Gluck today to learn about the possibility of mass tort in your claim.

 A tort is a civil wrongdoing committed by a person or party that results in some kind of harm to another.
 The person or party who commits a tort is a tortfeasor and assumes liability for the victim’s damages.
 This seems to mirror the definition of “plaintiff,” but that term is only used once a lawsuit begins.
 While a tort generally applies to one victim, a mass tort is a single tort resulting in injury to multiple victims.